Skip to main content

 The first thing you need to establish is the precise nature of your working agreement.

-If you are employed or are a ‘worker, then in most cases your employer has to pay you in accordance with national minimum wage (NMW) legislation, which includes the national living wage (NLW).
+If you are employed or are a ‘worker, then in most cases your employer has to pay you in accordance with national minimum wage (NMW) legislation.
 You may be paid more than this, but this is the basic minimum.

 Having set hours, an obligation to fulfil those hours and complete tasks, and individual responsibility for work are all aspects that will be taken into consideration when determining if you are employed or are a ‘worker’.

-There are specific types of student internships where, as part of your course of UK-based higher or further education, you are required to undertake an internship of less than a year: in these cases you are not entitled to the NMW nor the NLW.
+There are specific types of student internships where, as part of your course of UK-based higher or further education, you are required to undertake an internship of less than a year: in these cases you are not entitled to the minimum wage.

-In a similar way, work experience students who are under the compulsory school age (usually 16 years) are not entitled to the NMW.
+In a similar way, work experience students who are under the compulsory school age (usually 16 years) are not entitled to the minimum wage.

-This applies to interns who are being paid for their work.
+This section applies to interns who are being paid for their work.

-If, instead, you are being paid expenses for voluntary work that you do, look at the page on volunteering.
+If, instead, you are only being paid expenses as a genuine volunteer, look at the page on volunteering.

 More information

-Further information on the subject of expenses is available on our page employment expenses.
+Further information on the subject of employment status and employment law rights is available in our section on employment status.

-Interns who are providing services on a voluntary basis should look at our page on volunteering.
+Interns who are providing services on a genuinely voluntary basis should look at our page on volunteering.

-There is more information on when volunteers may be ‘workers’ and due the NMW in the HMRC NMW manual.
-You might be able to get help from the Acas helpline if you are not sure whether you should be paid the NMW.
+There is more information on when volunteers may be ‘workers’ and due the minimum wage in the HMRC National Minimum Wage manual.
+You might be able to get help from the Acas pay and work rights helpline if you are not sure whether you should be paid the minimum wage.

 Back to top